Multipartite Markov Gaps and Entanglement Wedge Multiway Cuts: Review of tripartite Markov Gap and reflected multi-entropy

 Rearranging the terms in the above inequality and using the fact $S(B^{*})=S(B)$ and $S_R(A:B) = S(AA^{*})$, we get the inequality \eqref{eq:inequality-q=3-reflected-entropy-and-mutual-information}.

 Motivated by this inequality, the (tripartite) Markov gap $MG(A:G)$ \cite{Akers:2019gcv,Hayden:2021gno} is defined by

 and it always satisfies

-A remarkable property of the Markov gap is that it vanishes for states containing only bipartite entanglement.
+A remarkable property of the Markov gap is that it vanishes for original tripartite state $\ket{\psi}_{ABC}$\footnote{Here, original tripartite state means the state $\ket{\psi}_{ABC}$ before we trace over $C$ in \eqref{21rhoAB}.} containing only bipartite entanglement.
 In this sense, the Markov gap is a good diagnostic for tripartite entanglement.

 We can generalize the Markov gap to the R\'enyi case \cite{Liu:2024ulq,Sohal:2023hst,Berthiere:2023gkx}, that is, the R\'enyi Markov gap defined by

 where $I_{n}^{(2)}(A:B)$ is the bipartite R\'enyi mutual information given by